Einheit468/Voron-2.4-counterweight/Build.md

 - Solide Top/Bottom Layer: Recommended: 5

 > [!WARNING]
-> The instructions refer to converting a built Voron.
+> The instructions refer to converting a built Voron, with a Can-Bus Toolhead.
+> Because the Z-cable drag needs to be replaced with the thinner ones.

 # 01 replacing cable drag:<br>

 coming soon...

 # 02 beldholder down:<br>